dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/03-hello-loops/README.md

 Let's get weird and instead of the text blinking in the same spot, let's have it reappear in a random spot.
 To make this magic happen we'll need another one of those Arduino functions: `random()`.
 This function can either take one or two arguments.
 If you pass just one argument, `random()` will give you a random number between 0 and one less than the number you passed to it.
 If you give it two arguments, the first will be the inclusive lower bound of the potential number output, and the second will be the exclusive upper bound.

-We want our text to appear on a random position on the screen, so we will need to generate two random numbers: one for the x position and one for the y position.
+We want our text to appear at a random position on the screen, so we will need to generate two random numbers: one for the x position and one for the y position.
 We also have to decide how big our range of random numbers will be.
 If we want the totality of our text and box to always be displayed we're going to have to plan accordingly (and do a little bit of math).

 Let's start with our x value.
 We know that all together, our text and box are 140 pixels wide, so if we render them any closer than 140 pixels to the right edge of the screen, not all of it will be displayed.
 Knowing that, we can set our maximum to 320 (the screen width) - 140 (the box width), or 180.
 Our minum value is 0 so we only need one argument.